elBukkit/MagicPlugin/SPELLS.md

 # Messages

-All spell text is contained in messages.yml, though non-builtin spells may include a default name and description in the spell definition.
+All spell text is contained in messages.yml, though non-builtin spells may include a default name and description in the spells.yml definition.